Le Grelle family: Charles Le Grelle (1854–1938)

-Count Henry Le Grelle (1865-1934)
+Count Henry Le Grelle (1865–1934)

 Contrary to the custom of the time that sent young people from his background to study in Germany, Henri Le Grelle studied in England.
 Around the age of 18, Henry left for a trip around the world, including a lengthy visit to Ranchi (the present capital of the state of Jharkhand in India), an experience that marked him for life.
 There he met Father Constant Lievens in a hut in Torpa (today in the diocese of Khunti), located 60 km south of Ranchi, where he created a Jesuit school that still exists, several small churches, and a printing house to spread the news of the savior Jesus Christ.
 In 1900, with Father Belpaire and Ch.
 Hertoghe, Henry Le Grelle founded a bakery cooperative "Het Beste Brood" in Antwerp (dissolved in the 1990s), which played an important role in the distribution of bread in Antwerp between the two wars.
 The bread was delivered in small carts pulled by ponies.
 He also set up a technical school for chaplains which was still in existence in 2019, a savings and pension fund (Spaar en Lijfrentekas), a coal trade (the Algemene Kolen Vereniging) to supply the bakery's oven and enable workers to buy coal at a favorable price as well as the "Queen" chocolate factory.
-Count Henry Le Grelle’ purpose for launching these enterprises was political, that is, to counter the Socialists.
+Count Henry Le Grelle's purpose for launching these enterprises was political, that is, to counter the Socialists.
 Human contact and customer loyalty allowed him to convey a different message from that of socialism.
 He also left precious writings on the living conditions of the Indians in the 19th century.

-Comte Alfred Le Grelle (1872-1948)
+Comte Alfred Le Grelle (1872–1948)

 He was the president of the N.V.
 De Vlijt (Gazet van Antwerpen).